Debugging Concurrent Programs

 clang++ -fsanitize=thread -g -O1 -pthread counter.cpp -o counter

-TSan's output looks roughly like this (exact line numbers will vary based on your code):
+./counterThe output from TSan looks roughly like this (the specific line numbers will vary depending on your code):

 ==================